JoBeGaming/PyLogger/README.md

 # Logger
 A Python Logger, made as simple as possible, whilst only using Python.
-Each new Logger Instance can get new unique Attributes, allowing for Logs for Internal and External needs.
+Each new Logger Instance can get new unique Attributes, allowing for Logs that do stuff for Internal and External needs.

 ## Functions:
 - get_path: Return a newly generated path, using the `dir` specified beforehand.